alexmcgowan112/cs3110-final-project/README.md

 ## TODO:

-- Tests (these count towards lines of code)
+- Tests (these should be 33-66% of our lines of code)
+- (Not sure if this is feasible) Arrows keys just move you instead of having to type and press enter
 - Move between different rooms
 - Items that can be interacted with
 - Enemies
 - Load a room/dungeon from a file
 - Help command (to list possible actions)
-- (Not sure if this is feasible) Arrows keys just move you instead of having to type and press enter
 - (Stretch Goal) Random level generation
 - ...
 - Please add anything else you think of to this list